andrezero/grunt-ngindex/README.md

 #### options.stripDir

 Type: `String|Array`

-Default value: `'build/'`
+Default: `'build/'`

-Strips the given prefix from the start of the
+Strips the given prefix from the beginning of the paths of any matched files.

-If your list of file contains files inside the actual build folder, this will generate invalid links, since the app is served from within the acual `build/` directory.
+If your file list contains files inside the actual build folder, this will generate invalid links, since the app is served from within the acual `build/` directory.
 Ex:

 ```javascript